 Dubrovnik is quite a spread-out city, with the Old Town being surrounded by a number of neighbourhoods that all offer their own charm.

-Top Tip: During Dubrovnik’s high season (June-August) accommodation gets booked up months in advance.
-We’d recommend booking accommodation as soon as possible.
+During Dubrovnik’s high season (June to August), accommodations get booked up months in advance.
+I recommend booking accommodation as soon as possible.

 Here are our 3 favourites spots to stay in Dubrovnik: